otrv4/libgoldilocks/README.md

 ## CFRG cryptosystems.

-The library additionally supports two cryptosystems defined by the Crypto Forum Research Group (CFRG): the X448/X25519 Diffie-Hellman functions (RFC 7748), and the EdDSA signature scheme (RFC 8032).
+The library additionally supports the two cryptosystem defined by the Crypto Forum Research Group (CFRG): the X448 Diffie-Hellman functions (RFC 7748), and the EdDSA signature scheme (RFC 8032).
 Future versions might support additional operations on these curves, such as precomputed signature verification.